astronomy-commons/hipscat-import/docs/catalogs/temp_files.rst

 - allwise, neowise, and tic were all originally compressed CSV files.
 - sdss was originally a series of fits files
-- zubercal was originally 500k parquet files, and is reduced in the example to around 70k hipscat parquet files.
+- zubercal was originally 500k parquet files, and is reduced in the example to around 70k hats parquet files.